aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mnt/mnt.rst

    :Default: 100
    :Examples: ``--mnt-max-fe 25``

-Sets the maximum number of frame errors simulated for each noise point.
+Set the maximum number of frame errors simulated for each noise point.

 .. _mnt-mnt-err-hist: